DataThings/datathings.github.io/content/post/lstm.md

 {{< figure src="https://devblogs.nvidia.com/parallelforall/wp-content/uploads/2015/07/Figure3_attention_1-624x352.png" title="English to french translation by NVidia" >}}

 ## Image captioning
-Finally, the most impressive and magical use of LSTM networks is to generate from an input image, a text caption describing the contents of the image.
+Finally, the most impressive use of LSTM networks is to generate from an input image, a text caption describing the contents of the image.
 Microsoft research is progressing a lot in this area.
 Here are some sample demos of their results:
 ![](./microsoft2.png)
 ![](./microsoft1.png)

-You can try it yourself here: [https://www.captionbot.ai/](https://www.captionbot.ai/).
+You can try their online demo yourself here: [https://www.captionbot.ai/](https://www.captionbot.ai/).
 Have fun!

+In conclusion, the real magic behind LSTM networks is that they are achieving almost human-level of sequence generation quality, without any magic at all (You can even have a look on their [[source code here]](https://github.com/datathings/greycat/blob/master/plugins/ml/src/main/java/greycat/ml/neuralnet/layer/LSTM.java)!).